Childrens Disability Benefits

 When a minor child receives a monthly cash benefit at the same time that a disabled parent is receiving a monthly SSDI check, the sum of the payments is subject to a Maximum Family Benefit (MFB) amount.
 When the disabled parent's disability benefit is combined with benefits for two or more children, the sum often exceeds the maximum family benefit amount.

-The MFB is different in each case, but is typically 150% to 180% of the disabled parent's disability benefit amount and that applies to the total of what the worker, and all children receive.
+The MFB is different in each case, but is typically 150% to 180% of the disabled parent's disability benefit amount and that applies to the total of what the worker and all children receive.
 Note that the SSDI benefits of the disabled parent (the claimant) are never reduced when a family member receives auxiliary benefits.

-If the sum of the benefits payable to all the family members goes over the maximum family benefit, each person's benefit is reduced proportionally (except the disabled parent's) until the sum of all family member's beneifts equals the family maximum.
-Thus, the minor child may receive less than 50% of the disabled parent's benefit payment if the family maximun applies.
+If the sum of the benefits payable to all the family members goes over the maximum family benefit, each person's benefit is reduced proportionally (except the disabled parent's) until the sum of all family member's benefits equals the family maximum.
+Thus, the minor child may receive less than 50% of the disabled parent's benefit payment if the family maximum applies.
 However, if a parent had low earnings or didn't work long enough to pay enough Social Security taxes before becoming disabled, there might not be enough credits on his work record to pay any dependent benefits.

 Here's another example.
 If you are an unmarried parent with four children and you become disabled, each child could potentially receive 50% of your SSDI award.
 However, if each child received 50% of your award, Social Security would be paying out 300% of your total award (100% received by you and 50% received by each of your four children).
 Therefore, the parent would receive 100% as the disabled individual and the children would have their percentages lowered equally until the total family benefit fell below the percentage limit set by Social Security.